JMPerez/spotify-web-api-js/README.md

 - Check if a track is in the signed in user's Your Music library

 #### Browse
-- Get New Releases
+- Get new releases
-- Get Featured Playlists
+- Get featured playlists
-- Get a List of Categories
+- Get a list of categories
-- Get a Category
+- Get a category
-- Get a Category's Playlists
+- Get a category's playlists
+- Get recommendations based on seeds
+- Get available genre seeds

 #### Follow
 - Follow and unfollow users